 Planning When Long-Term Care or a Nursing Home is Imminent

-If a family member or close relative of yours needs long-term care benefits, either in their own home or in a nursing home care facility, due to dementia or failing to properly care for themselves, we can help you decide on the best way to plan for their care, preserve assets and minimize taxes.
+We can help when a family member or close relative of yours needs long-term care benefits, either in their own home or in a nursing home care facility.
+Whether due to dementia, broken hip, a fall or failing to properly care for themselves, we give you the information to decide on the best way to plan for their care, preserve assets and minimize taxes.
 In accordance with Massachusetts laws and regulations, as well as the Internal Revenue Code our Massachusetts elder law firm can help you develop a plan to pay for long-term care, including MassHealth eligibility and completing the MassHealth application for nursing home and community benefits.
 Our experienced attorneys can help so that the financial resources needed for an individual or spouse will be there for them.
 Our elder law practice works closely with other professionals, such as geriatric care managers, accountants, and financial planners to address these complex issues in a thoughtful manner.

 Need for Planning Well in Advance for Elder Care

 The best legal and financial planning advice for elder care issues occurs well in advance of when long-term care, such as assisted living and nursing home care, is needed.
 Nursing home care in Massachusetts averages between $90,000 and $130,000 a year.
 While Medicare and supplemental insurance may cover most of the medical expenses of an acute illness, they provide little or no coverage for nursing home care.
 If you are retired or are near retirement age, we offer you strategies including irrevocable trusts for planning for your future, incorporating elder law, probate concerns and issues.
 Because, it is best to plan for long-term care and MassHealth issues is well in advance of when they are needed.